therobocademy/ros2_nvidia_isaac_bootcamp/README.md

 - Click your running instance
 - Click **Open**
 - This launches the Ubuntu Desktop in your browser (VNC/Web Desktop)
+- Login password is often `password`; check the template README to confirm the current credentials.

 ### Step 5: Verify GPU inside Desktop Terminal